arensonzz/ros-docker-gui-template/README.md

 ## License

-Project Title is free software published under the MIT license.
+ROS Docker GUI Template is free software published under the MIT license.
 See [LICENSE](LICENSE) for details.